DanBrandt/EUVpy/README.md

     * _spectralAnalysis.py_: Contains functions for converting between solar spectral irradiance and solar spectral flux.
     * _toolbox.py_: Contains miscellaneous helper functions that mainly focus on directory management, loading and saving data, statistics, and fitting.

+Each of the models in EUVpy requires F10.7 as an input.
+To grab F10.7 between any two dates, simply do the following:

+> from EUVpy.tools import processIndices
+>
+> f107times, f107, f107a, f107b = processIndices.getCLSF107('YYYY-MM-DD', 'YYYY-MM-DD', truncate=False)

 To import any of the models, simply do as follows:

 <ins>NEUVAC</ins>
-> from NEUVAC import neuvac
+> from EUVpy.NEUVAC import neuvac
 >
-> neuvacIrr, perturbedNeuvacIrr, _, _ = neuvac.neuvacEUV(F107, F107A, tableFile=neuvac_tableFile, statsFiles=['corMat.pkl', 'sigma_NEUVAC.pkl']
+> neuvacIrr, _, _, _ = neuvac.neuvacEUV(f107, f107b, bands='EUVAC')

 <ins>EUVAC</ins>
-> from empiricalModels.models.EUVAC import euvac
+> from EUVpy.empiricalModels.models.EUVAC import euvac
 >
-> euvacFlux, euvacIrr, _, _, _ = euvac.euvac(F107, F107A)
+> euvacFlux, euvacIrr, _, _, _ = euvac.euvac(f107, f107a)

 <ins>HEUVAC</ins>
-> from empiricalModels.models.HEUVAC import heuvac
+> from EUVpy.empiricalModels.models.HEUVAC import heuvac
 >
-> heuvac_wav, heuvacFlux, heuvacIrr, _, _, _ = heuvac.heuvac(F107, F107A, torr=True)
+> heuvac_wav, heuvacFlux, heuvacIrr, _, _, _ = heuvac.heuvac(f107, f107a, torr=True)

 <ins>SOLOMON</ins>
-> from empiricalModels.models.SOLOMON import solomon
+> from EUVpy.empiricalModels.models.SOLOMON import solomon
 >
-> solomonFluxHFG, solomonIrrHFG = solomon.solomon(F107, F107A, model='HFG')
+> solomonFluxHFG, solomonIrrHFG = SOLOMON.solomon.solomon(f107, f107a, model='HFG')
 >
-> solomonFluxEUVAC, solomonIrrEUVAC = solomon.solomon(F107, F107A, model='EUVAC')
+> solomonFluxEUVAC, solomonIrrEUVAC = SOLOMON.solomon.solomon(f107, f107a, model='EUVAC')

-Please note the following for the above:
-* neuvac_tableFile: Holds all the coefficients of the most recent fit of NEUVAC.
-The file is located here: /NEUVAC/neuvac_table.txt
-* corMat.pkl: Holds the normalized correlation matrix for all the NEUVAC bands.
-Located in the folder 'experiments'.
-This is similarly true for 'corMatEUVAC.pkl' and 'corMatHEUVAC.pkl'.
-* sigma_NEUVAC.pkl: Holds the normalized standard deviation of the residuals with respect to FISM2.
-Located in the folder 'experiments'.
-This is similarly true for 'sigma_EUVAC.pkl' and 'sigma_HEUVAC.pkl'.

-Running any of the EUV models is straightforward, as shown in the examples below.

 # Examples

-We encourage you to peruse the examples folder as a guide for calling the different irradiance models and displaying outputs.
+We encourage you to peruse the [examples](https://github.com/DanBrandt/EUVpy/blob/packaging/docs/source/examples.rst) in the documentation for guidelines on how to run each of the models.

 Due to the unique construction of NEUVAC, at present, we only recommend running ensembles for NEUVAC, and not any of the other models.